ssh-pm/ssh-test-servers/README.md

 Note that Linux is the priority here, as for now SSH.pm doesn't intend to support Windows, and does not guarantee compatibility with OS X, BSD, or another Unix-like opertating systems.

 **But as soon as we get to alpha phase we *will* add support to other Unix-like systems**

+## Build automation

+Execute the build automation script:

+`./build-images`

+All Dockerfiles inside the `docker/` path will be built.

+Note that all Dockerfiles  should respect the pattern `Dockerfile.$IMAGE_TAG`.